panzerdp/dmitripavlutin.com/content/posts/066-access-properties/index.md

 commentsThreadId: access-object-properties-javascript
 ---

-You can access the properties of an object in JavaScript using 3 ways:
+You can access the properties of an object in JavaScript in 3 ways:

 1. Dot property accessor: `object.property`
 2. Square brackets property access: `object['property']`
 3. Object destructuring: `const { property } = object`

-Let's check in detail how each way to access the properties work.
-And understand when it's reasonable to use one way or another depending on the situation.
+Let's see how each syntax to access the properties work.
+And understand when it's reasonable, depending on the situation, to use one way or another.

 ## 1. Dot property accessor